kkwon39/jungle-rails/README.md

 # Rainforest

 Demonstation of ability working on an existing code base and new language (Ruby) based on a mini e-commerce application built with Rails 4.2.
+Implemented a range tests using rspec.

 ## Added Features
 - Sold-out badge